o-daneel/Lunii.QT/README.md

 ### Third Party story metadata
 You might have already loaded non-official stories to your device thanks to another app.
 When opening Lunii.QT, this story will appear as `Unknown story (maybe a User created story)...`.
+You can easily fix that by :
+1. Importing STUdio DB with menu `File/Import STUdio DB`
-You can easily fix that by dropping the corresponding archive as you'll do for loading.
+2. Dropping the corresponding archive as you'll do for loading.
 Lunii.QT will **only read the metadata** and add them locally, **skipping the rest** of the archive.